altruios/namshubettulpa/public/namshubettulpa/chapters/consequences.md

 {
 ~Flanagan was free~
 ~From his physical body, from that old age~
-~It wasn't his body first, nor would it be his last~ ~He was looking for a new one~
+~It wasn't his first body, nor would it be his last~ ~He was looking for a new one~
 ~Slim pickings~
 'FL::With Martha in the link, that leaves'